 At our firm, we believe that direct investment in ones-self is often the most effective way to create wealth.
 We understand that not everyone has the same financial literacy or confidence level in managing their investments.
 Still, we are committed to providing our clients the support they need to take control of their financial futures.
 Our approach to financial planning is transparent, unbiased, and designed to empower our clients to create their best lives.

 We recommend you read How To Fund The Life You Want, by Robin Powell & Jonathan Hollow.

 Perhaps now financial planners can be ... well ... financial planners!

-Advice-only financial planning keeps advice and potential products separate, so most clients who work with an advice-only financial planner may also have a separate investment adviser and insurance agent.
+While fee-based investment management charges investors an annual fee based on a percentage of their investments, advice-only financial planning separates advice and potential products.
+Thus, most clients who work with an advice-only financial planner may also have a separate investment adviser and insurance agent.

-Advice-only financial planning fees are charged for comprehensive financial advice based on the expertise required, complexity and time required.
-Advice-only financial planners are professionals and charge their fees much like other professionals, such as lawyers or accountants.
-The fees have nothing to do with a client's income or assets, meaning every client is just as important as the next, and our advice is unbiased.
-This approach contrasts the traditional provision of financial or investment advice, where minimum investment levels apply, and compensation is paid to the adviser based on product choices.
-It means advice-only financial planning is accessible by anybody entirely objectively.
+Advice-only financial planning fees are charged for comprehensive financial advice based on the expertise required, complexity, and time required.
+These professionals charge fees much like other professionals, such as lawyers or accountants, and do not base fees on a client's income or assets, making advice-only financial planning accessible to anyone.

 The return on investment from working with an advice-only financial adviser may vary from case to case.
 However, clients can expect explicit returns in the form of better tax efficiency and other financial benefits, along with implicit benefits such as working with a trusted adviser with no conflicts of interest who can answer many questions that others cannot or will not.